 Google tests airborne drones to deliver goods

-SAN FRANCISCO (Reuters) - Google Inc is developing airborne drones capable of flying on their own and delivering everything from candy to medicine, the Internet company said on Thursday.
+SAN FRANCISCO (Reuters) - Google Inc is developing airborne drones capable of flying on their own and delivering anything from candy to medicine, the Internet company said on Thursday.

 Google rival Amazon.com Inc announced plans last year to use aerial delivery drones for a service called "Prime Air."